State-mandated PFML

 Details

-Covered employer: Employers with 25 or more employees who worked in DE during the previous 12 months must provide all PFML coverage (i.e., parental, family caregiving and medical leave).
+Covered employer: Employers with twenty-five (25) or more employees who worked in DE during the previous twelve (12) months must provide all PFML coverage (i.e., parental, family caregiving which includes military exigency, and medical leave).
 Employers with 10-24 employees who work in the state are subject only to the parental leave provisions.
-Small businesses who do not meet those thresholds may opt in to the program.
+Small businesses who do not meet those thresholds may opt into the program.

 Employee eligibility requirements: Employees who work at least 1,250 hours over the 12-month period prior to the start of leave and who report for work primarily at a worksite within DE are eligible.